relationalexistence/UCF-GUTT/README.md

 ## The Meta-Implication

-Altogether,the body of proofs assembled implies:
-The universe is a computationally representable relational network.
+The body of proofs assembled implies: The universe is a computationally representable relational network.
 Classical physics, quantum mechanics, spacetime, conservation laws, and even language/grammar are emergent phenomena of this deeper relational substrate.
 It is hierarchical, contextual, nonlocal, and dynamic by construction.

-This isn’t just a theory—it’s a framework that subsumes known physics while offering a clear blueprint for simulation, computation, and potentially new technology.
-These proofs collectively imply a self-consistent theory where relations, not objects, are primary.
+This isn't just a theory—it's a framework that subsumes known physics while offering a clear blueprint for simulation, computation, and potentially new technology.
+These proofs collectively establish a self-consistent theory where relations, not objects, are primary.
 UCF/GUTT isn't just a GUT; it's a meta-theory subsuming physics and math, resolving singularities relationally, and enabling emergent unification.
 Philosophically, it suggests a connected cosmos; physically, a path beyond the Standard Model; mathematically, a versatile calculus.

+---

 ## Cite